Evgeniypd95/Egor-app/README.md

 # Movie Tracker App - Setup & Run Guide

-A React Native app for tracking movies you've watched with ratings, statistics, and IMDB integration.
+A React Native app for tracking movies you've watched with ratings, statistics, IMDB integration, and social features to discover and follow other movie enthusiasts.

 ## Quick Start (5 Steps)